No. 3 Villanova edges Seton Hall in return from 27-day break

 The Pirates (9-6, 6-3) came out 3-point happy to make it a game early and Mamukelashvili and Jared Rhoden made it a two-person show in the second half.
 Mamukelashvili scored 23 points and Rhoden had 19.

-Myles Cale pulled Seton Hall to 72-70 with 2:33 left and Nova’s Justin Moore was whistled for an offensive foul.
-Still a two-point game, Gillespie was also hit for an offensive foul.
+Myles Cale pulled Seton Hall to 72-70 with 2:33 left and Nova's Justin Moore was whistled for an offensive foul.
+Still a two-point game, Gillespie was also called for an offensive foul.

 Gillespie was fouled on his drive to the basket and made both free throws with 1:09 left for a 74-72 lead.
 Takal Molson tied it at 74 and Villanova had a shot to go ahead with 45.4 seconds left.

 Gillespie missed a 3 and Shavar Reynolds grabbed the defensive board to set up a late look for Seton Hall.
 Reynolds missed a 3 and Swider was fouled as a pile of bodies went up for the rebound.
-He made up for the first miss with the tiebreaker.
+He made up for the first miss by hitting the tiebreaker.

 Following the turnover by Mamukelashvili, another free throw by Jeremiah Robinson-Earl for Villanova with a second to go made it 76-74.